khalidaljuaid/AIPteam-workspace/README.md

-# Team Collaboration Platform
+# AIPioneers Workspace

-A modern, professional team collaboration and task management platform built with Next.js, TypeScript, and Prisma.
-Similar to ClickUp, designed for teams of 70+ members.
+A modern, professional Arabic team collaboration and task management platform built with Next.js, TypeScript, and Prisma.

 ## 🚀 Features